 Step three: With the noodles removed from the pot, add oil, garlic, salt, and black pepper and saute over medium heat until fragrant.

-Step four: Add in the ricotta mixture to the pot and stir constantly to keep from burning.
+Step four: Add in the ricotta mixture to the pot and stir constantly to keep it from burning.
 As it heats it will begin to melt down a bit as the cheese melts.

 Step five: Add 1 cup of the pasta water to begin to thin out the lemon ricotta sauce.
 Taste the sauce and add more salt and pepper as needed.